 - You might even buy drugs for a significant other.

-- Find Your Inner Strength to Let Go of Codependent Behaviors
+Find Your Inner Strength to Let Go of Codependent Behaviors

-- Stop Being a Partner in Their Disease
+Stop Being a Partner in Their Disease

-There is a big difference from what you think you’re doing for your partner and the reality of your actions.
-When you begin to change your behaviors, you start to help your partner.
+There is a big difference between what you think you’re doing for your partner and the reality of your actions.
+When you change your behaviors, you start to help your partner.
 In a sense, you’re throwing a wrench in their plan to continue ignoring the addiction.
 Once you find your power, you’ll find it easier to set boundaries for yourself.
 Knowing what is no longer tolerable and not allowing things to go unsaid will start to change the dysfunctional dynamics.
-When your partner realizes he no longer has a partner to protect their disease, they are more likely to seek out help or progress through addiction alone.
-That is their choice of course but at least you’re no longer helping them hurt themselves.
+When your partner realizes they no longer have a partner to protect their disease, they are more likely to seek help or progress through addiction alone.
+That is their choice, of course, but at least you’re no longer helping them hurt themselves.